xiawj-hub/MAGIC/README.md

 # MAGIC: Manifold and Graph Integrative Convolutional Network for Low-Dose CT Reconstruction

-Before using this code, it is need to install our libs with the easy_install tool.
+Before using this code, you need to install our libs using the easy_install tool.

-If you use this code, please cite our work
+If you use the code, please cite our work
 ```
 @article{xia2020magic,
 	title={MAGIC: Manifold and Graph Integrative Convolutional Network for Low-Dose CT Reconstruction},